CHR-onicles/Whatsapp-bot/README.md

 Forgive the quality 🙏🏽, Github requires videos to be <10mb which is a pain for a long one like this.

 Made up for the low quality with good background music though! 🤍

+Oh and I couldn't add all the functionalities of the bot in the demo as it was getting way too long 😪

 <br>